-The goals, objectives, and deliverables are directly related to the performance measures set out in Section D. Application and Submission Information, under "Program Narrative."
+The Goals, Objectives, and Deliverables are directly related to the performance measures set out in the table in Section D. Application and Submission Information, under "Program Narrative."

 Evidence-Based Programs or Practices

 OJP strongly emphasizes the use of data and evidence in policy making and program development in criminal justice, juvenile justice, and crime victim services.
 OJP is committed to: